arrigon/KMS/README.md

 # KMS

+Welcome to the KMS script collection!
+In short, KMS clusters individuals according to thei genotypes.
+Any presence/ absence or SNP dataset is suitable for the analysis.
+Just contact me if you need further help.

-### These scripts are provided to your convinience; and WITHOUT guarantee.
-Nils ARRIGO;
+These scripts are provided to your convinience; and WITHOUT guarantee.
-### If you use this script; please cite the following article:
+If you use this script; please cite the following article:
-#  Arrigo, N., Felber, F., Parisod, C., Buerki, S., Alvarez, N., David, J., Guadagnuolo, R., 2010.
-# Origin and expansion of the allotetraploid Aegilops geniculata, a wild relative of wheat.
-New Phytol.
-187, 1070-1080.

 http://onlinelibrary.wiley.com/doi/10.1111/j.1469-8137.2010.03328.x/full